Yubico/webauthn-sign-kem-extensions/README.md

 },
 ```

-and the last step of the `dh` and `arkgEcdh` authenticator operations is:
+and the last step of the `dec` and `arkgDec` authenticator operations is:

  1. Set the extension output `okm` to the result of an ECDH exhange between `p` and `[dh | arkgEcdh].publicKey`.

     ISSUE: What is a suitable reference for a spec of an ECDH algorithm?

 and the HKDF `info` arguments used in _derive ARKG private key_
-are `webauthn.keyAgreement.arkg.cred_key` and `webauthn.keyAgreement.arkg.cred_key`.
+are `webauthn.kem.arkg.cred_key` and `webauthn.kem.arkg.cred_key`.

 RP operations are also the same,
-except the ARKG seed and generated public keys are key agreement keys instead of signing keys.
+except the ARKG seed and generated public keys are KEM keys instead of signing keys.

 [arkg]: https://doi.org/10.1145/3372297.3417292